KanishR1/Introduction-to-ASIC-Flow/README.md

 #### **Example 4**
-The verilog code for the exampple 4 is given below :
+The verilog code for the example 4 is given below :
 ```
 module opt_check3 (input a , input b, input c , output y);
 	assign y = a?(c?b:0):0;